ycpcs/cs101-spring2018/lectures/lecture15.md

 In the **main** function, we pass the addresses of the variables **r**, **g**, and **b** to the **make\_rand\_color** function, which receives them as the parameters **rp**, **gp**, and **bp**.
 The **make\_rand\_color** function then assigns random values to the variables pointed to by its parameters.

-Note that the **%x** conversion prints an integer value using hexidecimal, which is a base 16 representation where the digits a-f represent the values 10 through 15.
+Note that the **%x** conversion prints an integer value using hexadecimal, which is a base 16 representation where the digits a-f represent the values 10 through 15.

 A sample run of this program produced the output